Netural/frontend-resources/code-guidelines/Git.md

   fixed ActiveModel::Errors deprecation messages failing when AR was used outside of Rails.
   ```

-- After this summary there should be a blank line followed by a more thorough
+- After that should come a blank line followed by a more thorough
   description.
-This description is wrapped up to 72 characters and explains *why*
+It should be wrapped to *72 characters* and explain *why*
   the change is needed, *how* it addresses the issue and what *side-effects*
   it might have.